 - Energy Use Intensity (EUI)

-- Tech Enablement and Infrastructure Strategic Initiatives: Transformation & Innovation Program (T.I.P) - Performance tracked through the completion of action steps
+- Tech Enablement and Infrastructure Strategic Initiatives: Information Technology (IT) Governance Committee - Performance tracked through the completion of action steps

 - Tuition Stabilization Plan Ratio

 - CFI (Composite Financial Index)

 - Credit Rating